 Here are some key points about cabbage.
 More detail and supporting information is in the main article.

 Consuming fruits and vegetables of all kinds has long been associated with a reduced risk of many adverse health conditions.

-Many studies have suggested that increasing consumption of plant foods like cabbage decreases the risk of obesity, diabetes, heart disease and overall mortality while promoting a healthy complexion, increased energy, and overall lower weight.
+Many studies have suggested that increasing consumption of plant-based foods like cabbage decreases the risk of diabetes, obesity, heart disease, and overall mortality.
+It can also promote a healthy complexion, increased energy, and overall lower weight.

 1) Protection from radiation therapy